Type of Funding

 Students with a double nationality must specify the nationality under which they submit their scholarship application.

-Applications for the Erasmus+ scholarships are to be done between 15 October 2017 and 31 January 2018.
+Applications for the Erasmus+ scholarships are to be done online by 15 January 2019.